-Starting from the first decade of the 20th century, the importance of petroleum products, a strategic energy source, became paramount issues in world geopolitical, economic and diplomatic history.
-Oil had become so essential for the economy of the nations that its value, apart from economic, was of a political nature, not purely tied to the mechanisms of demand and supply, but also to those of the various strategies of national foreign policies, intermingled between wars, interests in colonial countries, affairs of the state and large-scale conflicts between financial and industrial groups.
+Starting from the first decade of the 20thcentury, the importance of petroleum products, a strategic energy source, became paramount issues in world geopolitical, economic and diplomatic history.
+Oil had become so essential for the economy of the nations that its value, apart from economic, was of a political nature, not purely tied to the mechanisms of demand and supply, but also to those of the various strategies of national foreign policies, interming led between wars, interests in colonial countries, affairs of the state and large-scale conflicts between financial and industrial groups.
 (Macini and Mesini 2018, 294).

-As demand for gasoline threatened to outstrip supply, geologists, oil prospectors and numerous wildcat entrepreneurs extended their prospecting effort to regions beyond North America (see Appendix 1).
-Oil discoveries were made and production projects initiated in India (1890), Australia (1892), China (1907), Argentina (1907), Mexico (1908), Columbia (1916), Sarawak (Borneo, 1910).
-In 1908 British geologists discovered an oil field at Masjid-i-Suleiman in Mohammerah, today part of Iran, the first commercially significant find of oil in the Middle East.
+As demand for gasoline threatened to outstrip supply, geologists, oil prospectors and numerous wildcat entrepreneurs extended their prospecting effort to regions beyond North America (see the discovery and production timeline in the Appendix).
+Oil discoveries were made and production projects initiated in India (1890), Australia (1892), Mexico (1901), China (1907), Argentina (1907), Venezuela (1913), Columbia (1916), Sarawak (Borneo, 1910).
+In 1908, British geologists discovered an oil field at Masjid-i-Suleiman in Mohammerah, today part of Iran, the first commercially significant find of oil in the Middle East.